ey-apac-mufj/dapp-platform/README.md

 This DApp implements ERC4337 smart wallet functionalities using Thirdweb and Web3Auth features.
 It allows users to sign in with Google account and connect their wallet using WalletConnect.

+This repo also contains the way to verify VC, we assume the VC is already fetched from a database via API or any other method.

+A demo is deployed at https://edi.mullet.one

 In this project React.js, React Router and Tailwind CSS are used to develop the UI.
 Thirdweb (https://thirdweb.com/) library is used for interacting with blockchain.

 ## Getting started